comp-lin-alg/comp-lin-alg-course/doc/source/index.rst

    <http://www.imperial.ac.uk/maths>`_  module
    MATH96023/MATH97032/MATH97140 - Computational Linear Algebra.

-.. warning:: This is the 2021/22 version of the course.
+.. warning:: This course is still under construction.
 There will be updates and a new Github Classroom project for 2022/23 academic year.
+Do not attempt to clone the exercises repository yet.

    .. toctree::